leinaxd/NOTES/databases/CMU_advance_database/lecture_2/readme.md

 In this world, **in memory system** were actually want to **store** the **variable length data**, **separately**.
 - So that way we can do deterministic lookups, to find memory addresses for tuples

+### Indexes
+How we're actually store indexes? which data structure?
+- Spoiler is B+ trees is going to be the best datastructure to use
+- Originally B+ trees were designed for disk based databases, they're still really good for in memory data as well.

+The other difference between indexes in that
+- in a disk based system you would also write log records and write out pages for the index disk so you can recover them after the system restarts.
+- An in-memory system, we're not actually going to record any log record to not write indexes out of the disk.
+  Because, the cost of rebuilding the index after restart is going to be super low.

+Specialized main-memory indexes were proposed in 1980s when cache and memory access speeds were roughly equivalent.

+But then Cache got faster than main memory.
+- Memory optimized indexes performed worse than the B+ trees because they were not cache aware.

+Indexes are usually rebuilt in an in-memory DBMS after restart to avoid logging overhead.

+### Query Procesing
+- In the disk based operating system the disk I/O was always the most expensive thing.
+  Who cares how you computed the data, or organize the access of the data once it was in memory.
+- In an in-memory based system, we are going to care now the overhead of doing function calls and branches, so you need more carefull, how you organize the system and do query processing.
+- Sequential scans are also not significantly faster in an in-memory system maybe there's certain algorithms to join other things that we don't have to worry making optimal that schedule    access, because random access will be enough.

+The best strategy  for executing a query plan in a DBMS changes when all of the data  is already in memory.
+- Sequential scans are no longera significantly fater than random access.

+The traditional **Tuple-at-a-time** iterator model is too slow because of functions calls.
+- this problem is more significant in OLAP DBMS

+### Logging and Recovery
+Now that all is in-memory, there's no dirty pages to flush into disk.
+- we can be more conservative
+- we can end up recording less data, than we need in a disk based system.
+- So standard techiniques like Root camp, we'll use the batch of logs and amortize **fsync**, that's applicable to disk based systems too.
+- but being able to use a more lightweight logging scheme is a definite advantage for an in-memory system.

+No dirty pages-
+we don't need to do any undos- writing into the disk as part of a checkpoint

+The DBMS still needs a WAL on non-volatile storage since the system could halt at anytime.
+- Use **groupt commit** to batch log entries and flush them together to amortize **fsync** cost.
+- May be possible to use more lightweight logging schemes (i.e. only store redo information)

+Since there are no 'dirty pages', there is no need to track LSNs  throught the system

+### Bottlenecks
+If the disk I/O is no longer the slowest resource, what are the other bottlenecks we have to take account of?
+- Locking/latching
+- Cache-line misses
+- Pointer chasing
+- Predicate evaluations
+- Data Movement & Copying
+- Networking (between application & DMBS)

+How to deal with these other issues when we design a database system

+### Concurrency Control
+Concurrency control is the protocol that allows you **execute** multiple **transactions** at the same time.
+- And each of these **transactions** are going to have this illusion that they're executing on the system by themself.
+- so they don't worry about reading the effects of other transactions occuring at the same time.

+Provides **Atomicity** + **Isolation** in ACID

+For in-memory DBMS, the cost of a **transaction acquiring** a **lock** is the same as accessing data.
+- in a disk loading system, all the locks would be stored in memory, kind of data structure. and separated from actual tuples.

+The other important thing to understand is that in a disk running system, the stalls are due to transactions trying to access the data that wasn't in memory, so you have to get out to disk and get them.
+- now those kinds of stalls are going away.
+- yes there are going to be memory stalls, but they are going to be much more infrequent than just stall.

+But what we are going to have is a way more cores, and now the contention is going to be in the system of many transactions to read and write to the same objects at the same time.
+And they are not stalling, because there's a disk

+New **bottleneck** is contention caused from **transactions** trying to **access data** at the **same time**.

+The DBMS can store locking information about each tuple together with its data.
+- this helps CPU cache locality
+- Mutexes are too slow.
+Need to use **compare and swap (CAS)** instructions

+Mutexes are too slow to protect tuples, instead we are going to use this atomic operation called 'compare and swap'.

+### Compare and swap
+This is covered in other lectures, so this is just an overview.